meverett1167/bados-sg-agility-2018/docs/bados/module3.rst

 3. **Stress-based Detection Options**
    |awaf| can trigger an attack if any/all of the following detection methods exceed the thresholds defined or calculated for the detection method:
       * **By Source IP**: A specific source IP has exceeded the thresholds defined in the detection thresholds.
       * **By Device ID**: A specific device has exceeded the thresholds defined in the detection thresholds.
 Device ID is ASM calculating a fingerprint for a given device.
-The feature requires Javascript injection to proper operation.
-However, offers benefit of detecting a specific device even if the attack varies its source IP address.
+The feature requires Javascript injection for proper operation.
+However, the feature offers the benefit of detecting a specific device, even if the attack varies its source IP address.
       * **By Geolocation**: A country/geolocation has exceeded the thresholds defined in the detection thresholds.
       * **By URL**: Request traffic to a specific (or set of URL's identified in URL patterns section of the DoS Profile General Properties) has exceeded the thresholds defined in the detection thresholds.
       * **Site Wide**: Request traffic to the entire web site has exceeded the thresholds defined in the detection thresholds, **and** an attack has not been detected using any of the other detection criteria.
 Site-wide is considered last resort.